 - Some wearers report lower than expected durability

-Helpful for runners with neutral to overpronation, the Asics GT-2000 6 Trail keeps you stable on any surface.
+Helpful for runners with neutral to over-pronation, the ASICS GT-2000 9 Trail keeps you stable on any surface.
 From low to normal arches, the DuoMax support system and gel cushioning absorb shock and allow your foot to move naturally.

-The outsole also uses high abrasion rubber that’s an Asics trademark, helping increase the durability of your GT-2000 6 shoes.
-And at just over 11 ounces, Asics’ stability trail running shoes hold rank with other comparable support offerings.
-Of course, they do have extensive experience as this GT-2000 is the sixth incarnation.
+The outsole also uses high abrasion rubber that’s an ASICS trademark, helping increase the durability of your GT-2000 9 shoes.
+And at just over 11 ounces, ASICS’ stability trail running shoes hold rank with other comparable support offerings.
+Of course, they do have extensive experience, as this GT-2000 is the sixth incarnation.

 - Feels balanced despite the addition of stabilizing features